-So, in true Laura form, I was a bad blogger, but a great vacationer and didn’t snap pics of everything — but I now wish I had.
+So, in true Laura form, I was a bad blogger — but a great vacationer — and didn’t snap pics of everything, but I now wish I had.
 I think we’re still gonna achieve a decent feel here for what we really loved from our trip.
 We stayed at a resort in Playa del Carmen where my dad and stepmom go every year (think gorgeous pools, colorful buildings, and yes, right on the beach where they bring you drinks as you lounge under a palapa).

-1. What To Do In Tulum
+Things To Do In Tulum

-We definitely got in plenty of relaxation time at the pools and the beach near our resort, but the best thing we did (thanks to my brother’s recommendation) was rent a car and take a day trip to Tulum.
-We rented the car right from the resort, and opted for that instead of an ‘excursion’ so we had more flexibility.
+We definitely got in plenty of relaxation time at the pools and beach near our resort, but the best thing we did (thanks to my brother’s recommendation) was rent a car and take a day trip to Tulum.
+We rented the car right from the resort, and opted for that instead of an “excursion,” so we had more flexibility.
 The driving culture in Mexico is a little more chaotic than the U.S., but Pinky lived in L.A., so he was fine.
 Haha.
 Honestly, that whole process went pretty smoothly; I’d recommend it for sure.
 We weren’t crowded into a shuttle or on someone else’s schedule.
 It was great.

-Mayan Ruins In Tulum National Park
+1. Mayan Ruins In Tulum National Park

 Our first stop on our day trip was the Tulum National Park to see ancient Mayan ruins.
-The parking at the turn-off was a bit chaotic, but we managed to park and met a nice man who was happy to take some cash to keep our car safe.
+The parking at the turnoff was a bit chaotic, but we managed to park and met a nice man who was happy to take some cash to keep our car safe.
 I didn’t see any public parking, so this worked well for us.
 I speak Spanish and was able to chat with him about the fact that we only wanted to tour the ruins — but be prepared for an up-sell of everything from a guided tour to swimming with turtles.
 For realz.
 This is just how it is, but everyone is so friendly, so be clear about what you do and don’t want.

-From there we walked down the way and passed a little open-air market with fun souvenirs both — handmade and tourist-shop style — clean bathrooms (yay!), snack counters and even a Starbucks.
+From there we walked down the way and passed a little open-air market with fun souvenirs — both handmade and tourist-shop style — clean bathrooms (yay!), snack counters and even a Starbucks.
 The entrance to the ruins was a bit more of a walk, so we were delighted to see countless iguanas (so cool) and red raccoons (who knew).

 We didn’t spend ages exploring every inch of the ruins (I blame the 6-year-old), but it was so cool being there knowing how long ago the people of this area walked these same paths.
 It was incredible.
-They offer some guided tours at the entrance with your ticket purchase, but it was nice to wander and read all the information ourselves (more my style, especially with a kiddo in tow).
+They offer some guided tours at the entrance with your ticket purchase, but it’s nice to wander and read all the information ourselves (more my style, especially with a kiddo in tow).

-Swimming At Cenote Azul
+2. Swimming At Cenote Azul

-The one below that was more shaded and cave-like, and really cool!
-The Maya considered cenotes to be an entrance to their “underworld” or “Xibalba” where their gods live and their spirits reside after death.
+The one above was more shaded and cave-like and really cool!
+The Maya considered cenotes to be an entrance to their “underworld,” or “Xibalba,” where their gods live and their spirits reside after death.
 You can read more about these fascinating pools here.
 We’re not divers, but if you are, there’s a whole other side to exploring these beauties.